 Your CPP payment contributions can be divided equally after a divorce or separation.

-The Canada Pension Plan (CPP) includes benefits such as:
+The Canada Pension Plan (CPP) includes pension benefits such as:

 1. Post-Retirement Pension: These are the benefits paid to you if you continue to work and make CPP payment contributions, while collecting CPP retirement pension, before age 70.
 This benefit increases your overall pension.
 This benefit is not eligible for pension sharing.